 What is Treaty?

 Treaty is our shared opportunity to tackle the racist legacies of invasion and create a better future together.
-From 13 May to 3 June the Assembly is holding its Elections to choose the people who will negotiate the state-wide Treaty with the Victorian Government.
+This year they will enter negotiations on a state-wide Treaty with the Victorian Government.

 Treaty Day Out

 Treaty Day Out is a festival organised by the First Peoples’ Assembly of Victoria to raise awareness and support for the journey towards Treaty in Victoria.
-Treaty Day Out Naarm will celebrate the final day of voting in the Assembly Elections, on Saturday 3 June.
-The first Treaty Day Out was first held in Shepparton in February 2022, and was quickly followed by another successful festival in Bendigo in October of the same year.
+The first Treaty Day Out was held in Shepparton in February 2022, and was quickly followed by other successful festivals in Bendigo and Melbourne.

 Listen to some of the artists

-Join us in supporting Treaty Day Out Naarm - tickets are selling fast!
+Join us in supporting Treaty Day Out - tickets are selling fast!